Museum on Main Street Fact Sheet

 Museum on Main Street works with cultural organizations, students and teachers to help them understand and record local history.
 Our student-history initiatives:

 - Improve 21st century skills (creativity, critical thinking, civic and media literacy, and research skills)

 - Enhance technology skills (depending on project): operate recording equipment, video editing, digitization of primary sources, website development, blog writing

 - Increase interaction and understanding between students and local cultural organizations

 - Develop teachers’ knowledge of local history and ways to use public history in their lesson plans

 It takes a village to bring Museum on Main Street programs to life!
 We rely on state humanities councils, individual organizations, as well as schools for their work with developing and complementing our exhibitions, collecting campaigns, and school initiatives.

-An active partnership with state humanities councils in 48 states and Guam makes the Museum on Main Street program possible.
+An active partnership with state humanities councils and partners makes the Museum on Main Street program possible.
 By competitive application, each council selects six communities across the state to present a Smithsonian exhibition over the course of a year.
 The councils assist with logistics, planning, and financial support.
 Working alongside state councils, Smithsonian experts conduct installation workshops, train volunteers, and hold outreach seminars.

 We gratefully acknowledge the contributions of participating organizations like museums, libraries, art centers, and community centers across the nation.
 Through the help and dedication of docents and volunteers, Museum on Main Street programs and initiatives come to life.
 Thank you volunteers!
 Our program couldn't happen without you!